DIGITALFRANK/ML_Classification_Applied/DATASET_METADATA.md

 CL5 Used in Last Week 64 3.40% 56 2.97% 48 2.55% 40 2.12%
 CL6 Used in Last Day 67 3.55% 13 0.69% 73 3.87% 4 0.21%

-30. Nicotine is class of nicotine consumption.
+### 30. Nicotine is class of nicotine consumption.
 It is output attribute with following distribution of classes.

-31. Semer is class of fictitious drug Semeron consumption.
+### 31. Semer is class of fictitious drug Semeron consumption.
 It is output attribute with following distribution of classes.

-32. VSA is class of volatile substance abuse consumption.
+### 32. VSA is class of volatile substance abuse consumption.
 It is output attribute with following distribution of classes:

-Value Class Nicotine Semer VSA
+_Value Class Nicotine Semer VSA_
 Cases Fraction Cases Fraction Cases Fraction
 CL0 Never Used 428 22.71% 1877 99.58% 1455 77.19%
 CL1 Used over a Decade Ago 193 10.24% 2 0.11% 200 10.61%